Free personalized radio that

 plays the music you love

-In 2005 the first three albums were reissued on Merge and Mascis announced the original band would be reuniting for a short tour.
-A year later, Green Mind and Where You Been were reissued by Sire with bonus tracks while Rhino released J Mascis Live at CBGB's, a recording of an acoustic gig from 1993.
-To coincide with the 2006 reissues, the reunited band began a world-wide tour and announced plans to work on material for a new album, which surfaced in 2007 in the form of Beyond.
-The reunion stuck, and the original lineup of Dinosaur Jr. eventually releasing Farm in 2009, followed by I Bet on Sky in 2012. ~ Stephen Thomas Erlewine & Greg Prato
+In 2005 the first three albums were reissued on Merge and Mascis announced that the original band would be reuniting for a short tour.
+A year later, Green Mind and Where You Been were reissued by Sire with bonus tracks, while Rhino released J Mascis Live at CBGB's, a recording of an acoustic gig from 1993.
+To coincide with the 2006 reissues, the reunited band began a worldwide tour and announced plans to work on material for a new album, which surfaced in 2007 in the form of Beyond.
+The reunion stuck, and the original lineup of Dinosaur Jr. eventually releasing Farm in 2009, followed by I Bet on Sky in 2012.
+The members of Dinosaur Jr. spent the next four years pursuing solo projects -- J Mascis released Tied to a Star in 2014, Lou Barlow released Brace the Wave in 2015 -- and the group then returned in the summer of 2016 with Give a Glimpse of What Yer Not. ~ Stephen Thomas Erlewine & Greg Prato

 Track List: I Bet On Sky